 If you don’t dispose of them properly, you can place your home in danger.

 Be sure you never just toss the oily rags into the garbage can outside, especially on a scorching day – they can be disastrous.

 As stated above, there are cases where mineral spirits have caused spontaneous combustion to occur because of their exceptionally low flash point of only 104° F.

-This type of combustion is especially dangerous since it doesn’t need to be triggered by an outside source of light, wind, or heat to set the item aflame.
+This type of combustion is hazardous since it doesn’t need to be triggered by external forces or outside sources like light, wind, or heat to set the item aflame.

 Not only do you run the risk of burning your house down, but you may also be putting sanitation workers at risk.